jtarchie/site/index.md

 Read the [all the entries](/posts).

-# Work
+## Work

 I love working with people to build better teams and products.
 The next goal is to have a bespoke software shop.

+## Projects

+- [`some-router`](https://github.com/jtarchie/some-router) is built to handle javascript routing based on a path for applications.
+It is agnostic to framework and runtime to be used in the frontend or backend.
+It was developed while trying to find a [Sinatra](http://sinatrarb.com/)-like router while developing a Cloudflare Worker application.

-## Contact
+### Contact

-I always appreciate face-to-face speaking, but video chat is comfortable compromise.
+I always appreciate face-to-face speaking, but video chat is a comfortable compromise.
 If you're interested in working with me, let's
 <a href="mailto:hello2022@jtarchie.com">talk</a>.
 We can discuss everything from
 a full-time job, consulting, or just catch up.

-## Resume
+### Resume

-This is my resume provided in different formats.
+My resume is provided in different formats.

 [HTML](resume/index.html) / [PDF](resume/index.pdf)